statina1986/k8s-platform-addon-operator/modules/241-cnpg-postgres-platform/README.md

 # cnpg-postgres-platform

-This module is responsible for deployment of [CNPG Operator](https://cloudnative-pg.io/documentation/current/) and managed PostgresSQL clusters.
+This module is responsible for deployment of [CNPG Operator](https://cloudnative-pg.io/documentation/current/).

 Depends on modules:
 - [platform-core](/modules/101-platform-core/README.md) from which *platform* Service Account is used